crmdialer/php-sdk/docs/Api/SubscriptionsApi.md

 # **subscriptionsSampleLeadDocumentUploadedGet**
 > \Swagger\Client\Model\LeadDocumentUploadedEventInfo subscriptionsSampleLeadDocumentUploadedGet()

-Data sample for the \"lead.document.uploaded\" event
+Receive a notification when a lead document is uploaded

-Receive a notification when a lead document is uploaded.
+Example use: update the record in an external system after the lead's uploaded document in this CRM.

 ### Example
 ```php